 - Provide coordination with the State Fire Marshal’s office

 We now have a Portal for contractors and project managers to check building permit status, inspections, and plan reviews.
 You can also request inspections and upload new documents for your active building permits.

-Please contact Tony McMahon to have him set up your portal.
+Please contact Chris Carlson to have him set up your portal.